AroenvR/nestjs-demo/src/http_api/modules/auth/README.md

 3. **Logout** (`POST /auth/logout`)
    - Client calls (no tokens required).
    - Server revokes refresh tokens (if present) and clears the cookie.

----

-## 6. Security Notes

-- **Access Tokens**
-  - Signed & encrypted using an environment variable set on startup.
-  - Short-lived (e.g. 15 minutes) to minimize risk if leaked.

-- **Refresh Tokens**
-  - Stored as HttpOnly cookie.
-  - Rotated on each use and persisted (hashed) in the database for revocation.

-- **Swagger API Key**
-  - Required for all protected routes to enable secure testing via Swagger UI.
-  - Sent in the `X-Swagger-API-Key` header.

-- **Cookie Settings**
-  - `HttpOnly`, `Secure`, `SameSite=Strict` to prevent XSS/CSRF attacks.